autobrr/autobrr.com/docs/filters/omegabrr.md

 pagination_label: Filters - Omegabrr
 ---

-Omegabrr transforms monitored shows, movies, books and music from [arrs](#arr) into autobrr filters.
-It also supports adding titles from custom [lists](#lists) to autobrr filters.
+Omegabrr transforms items monitored by [arrs](#arr) or [lists](#lists) into autobrr filters.
+Useful for automating your filters for monitored media or racing criteria.

 ## Installation